What our Sunlight and Earth lesson plan includes

 Next, students will add another layer of mulch or potting soil mix and a small amount of water.
 After screwing on the lid, they will place the jar somewhere where there is indirect sunlight.
 In a few days, they should notice water on the sides of the jar.
 They will explain this in the prompt at the bottom of the page.
 Finally, they will explain how the jar is like the earth and sun.

 Worksheet Answer Keys

-The last few pages of the lesson plan document are answer keys for the three worksheets.
-For the activity, the page highlights the rays in the different colors that they correspond to.
-The correct answers for the practice and homework worksheets are in red to make it easy to compare them with students’ work.
-The only answers that might have any variation are the open-ended questions of the second part of the homework assignment.
+The last few pages of the lesson plan document are answer keys for the practice and homework worksheets.
+All the correct answers are in red to make it easy to compare them with students’ work.
+There may be some variation on the practice worksheet, but students’ responses should roughly reflect those on the answer keys.
 If you choose to administer the lesson pages to your students via PDF, you will need to save a new file that omits these pages.
 Otherwise, you can simply print out the applicable pages and keep these as reference for yourself when grading assignments.